-Confederate veteran Julian Carr bragged during his remarks extolling the Confederacy’s defense of the “Anglo-Saxon race” and bragging about horse-whipping “a negro wench until her skirts hung in shreds, because upon the streets of this quiet village she had publicly insulted and maligned a Southern lady.”
+Confederate veteran Julian Carr extolled the Confederacy’s defense of the “Anglo-Saxon race” and bragged about horse-whipping “a negro wench until her skirts hung in shreds, because upon the streets of this quiet village she had publicly insulted and maligned a Southern lady.”

 Richmond’s Virginia Commonwealth University, it has been subsequently noted, has its own statue whose erection was celebrated with a white supremacist speech.
 In this case, it was a long-winded defense of slavery delivered by Leigh Robinson, who was celebrated in the next day’s newspaper as a “gifted orator” who defended the South “with ability and eloquence.”

 “Slavery in the South, unlike Oriental bondage, Roman servitude, and feudal villainage, was not the subjection of equals, differing only in opportunity, but the subordination of one extreme of humanity to the other; of the most abject to the most enlightened,” Leigh told the audience.
 “The real inequality of the races had made subordination prescriptive.”

 The statue, tucked between VCU’s Monroe Park campus and Richmond’s Fan District neighborhood, has drawn little notice compared to “Silent Sam,” which had been a subject of protest for decades.